mFarah95/files/README.md

 **This will be Bold**

-- This will be a list item
+- This will be a list item :shipit:
 - This will be a list item

     Add a indent and this will end up as code